MetOffice/CDDS/docs/tutorials/json_model_parameter.md

     ]
     ```

-`halo_removal`
+## Halo removal

-:   The size of haloes to be stripped from the specified streams.
+The `halo_removal` entry describes the size of haloes to be stripped from the specified streams.

 ??? example
     ```json